antoniandre/vue-cal/README.md

 ___

-## 🚀 We’re Building This From the Ground Up!
+## 🚧 WIP: We’re Building This From the Ground Up!

 This project is in active development, with new features, enhancements, and bug fixes being added every day!
 Every line of code is crafted with care to ensure it meets the highest standards and provides value to our community.